Jlavarine/Jlavarine/README.md

 ## About Me:
 <p>
 I'm a Front End Software Engineer with a passion for building accessible, high-performing web applications.
-With 2 years of experience specializing in TypeScript, React, and front end accessibility, I focus on crafting user-friendly and inclusive digital experiences.
+With 3 years of professional experience specializing in React, TypeScript, and front end accessibility, I focus on crafting user-friendly and inclusive digital experiences.

-Over the past year, I’ve taken on team leadership responsibilities, mentoring developers, improving workflows, and fostering collaboration to drive impactful projects.
-I thrive in environments where I can build, optimize, and elevate front-end experiences through clean code, accessibility best practices, and innovative problem-solving.
+I also have team leadership experience which included agile development sprint-planning and tracking, mentoring developers, improving workflows, and fostering collaboration to drive impactful projects.
 </p>

 <p>